gilch/hissp/docs/style_guide.rst

 Even in private areas,
 let the munger do the munging for you.
 Avoid writing anything in the x-encoded style yourself.
-This can confuse the demunger and cause collisions with gensyms.
+(This can confuse the demunger and risks collision with compiler-generated names like gensyms.)

 Docstrings use reStructuredText markup, like Python.
 Any docstring for something with a munged name